fabricioMaxis/contador_de_pessoas/README.md

 # people_counter

-Flutter project made for study and acquire knowledge.
+Flutter project made to study and acquire knowledge.
+Course taken through the Udemy platform and taught by Daniel Ciolfi

 ## Getting Started